The IB Advantage

 The Diploma is now increasingly popular with UK universities

 Many UK universities now favour IB applicants over A Level applicants.

 The IBDP allows the student the opportunity to make an application distinctive.
 Universities can distinguish the best candidates and appreciate the skills the IB provides.

-The IBDP is a natural extension of the strong international dimension which exists both in JESS and in Dubai generally, providing an ideal preparation for global citizenship.
+The IBDP is not only recognised by countries globally but is also a natural extension of the strong international dimension which exists both in JESS and in Dubai generally, providing an ideal preparation for global citizenship.